 Homosexual Orientation.
 But gay and lesbian identity is only one aspect of the church’s dealings with homosexuality.
 Gays and lesbians truly sold out to their sexual identity are a relatively small group.
 There is a much larger group of people who are strongly and consistently attracted to others of the same sex.
 This is what we would call homosexual orientation or same-sex orientation.
 For them, the orientation to the same sex seems as natural as the typical heterosexual person’s orientation to the opposite sex.
 But orientation and identity are not the same thing.
 Full disclosure, when it comes to orientation, I am about as heterosexual as they come, but I don’t make that the center of my life or my theology.
 I love straight porn as much as the next person from websites such as https://www.nu-bay.com/categories/857/amateurs but It is an aspect of who I am but it is not core to my identity.
 While I once strongly identified as a German-American and as an awesome athletic specimen (in my dreams at least), my core identity is now centered in Jesus Christ and the unique picture of God I learned as a member of the Seventh-day Adventist Church.
 And I know people with a homosexual orientation who are just as committed to Christ and the church as I am.
 They do not embrace their orientation in place of Christ or alongside Christ.
 It is something they feel that they did not choose and cannot change, so they seek to keep it submitted to Jesus Christ as much as I commit my heterosexuality to Him.

 Same-Sex Attractions.
 There is an even larger group of people who do not have a homosexual orientation but may have on occasion felt a homosexual attraction.
 It is not uncommon for a heterosexual person at one point or another in their life to see someone else of the same sex and feel something stirring that they did not expect.
 As mentioned earlier, I am about as heterosexual as they come.
 But I can remember as a young person talking with one of my teachers.
 It was a friendly conversation, we were face to face about a foot apart, and he had this interesting moustache that moved when he talked.
 Suddenly, in the back of my mind I heard the words, “Kiss him.”
-I didn’t, but I wondered for a long time where that had come from and what it meant (more on that later).
+I didn’t, but I wondered for a long time where that had come from and what it meant.
+I know a lot of young men often have homosexual tendencies such as this, even if they still prefer the heterosexual content on sites like www.tubev.sex.
+Anyway, more on that later.
 More recently, I spoke with a colleague in the medical school who specializes in psychology and asked him what percentage of heterosexual people have an experience like mine.
 “I don’t know any research on it,” he said, “but based on my counseling experience I’d say somewhere between 50 and 100%.
 What do these kinds of experiences mean and how does the whole homosexual spectrum fit into the biblical world view?
 Where does this come from?
 Is it a choice?
 How should the church relate to people who disclose a homosexual orientation?
 Stay tuned.